junandaip/containerd-k8s-setup/README.md

-# Setting up the kubernetes cluster using Digitalocean (3 Masters, 2 Workers)
+# Setting up Kubernetes cluster using Digitalocean (3 Masters, 2 Workers)
 step 00 and step 05 applies to all nodes in the cluster